 - Spiritual Capital – the wisdom and influence we pass on

-He calls this a “Full Inheritance”.
+These make up a full inheritance.
 Whether you intend to or not, when you leave this earth you will leave behind something in each one of these capitals.
 And the truth is that leaving behind a sum of money might be the easiest of the five capitals to pass on.
 Consequently, the other capitals are often ignored or forgotten.

-I care a great deal that she has a good head on her shoulders; able to navigate the ups and downs of life.
-I care that she builds relationships with people that are honest and true; that stick beside her even in her worst moments.
-I care that she has positive attitude, a “never give up” work ethic, and that she leads a life of integrity.
-And most importantly, I care that she develops a deep and powerful faith that delivers a steadfast identity and purpose.
+I care a great deal that they have a good head on their shoulders and are able to navigate the ups and downs of life.
+I care that my kids build relationships with people that are honest and true; that stick beside them even in their worst moments.
+I care that they have a positive attitude, a “never give up” work ethic, and that they lead a life of integrity.
+And most importantly, I care that they develop a deep and powerful faith that delivers a steadfast identity and purpose.

-Those truths illuminated that I don’t care nearly as much if my daughter has an extra dollar to spend in the future.
+Those truths illuminated that I don’t care nearly as much if my kids have an extra dollar to spend in the future.
 And yet, the vast majority of my time is spent on building up my Financial Capital.
 Moreover, my resources today are skewed towards the activities which involve my financial life... such as estate planning or tax advice.
-But outside of family vacations, I don’t spend nearly as much time or money on planning our family’s legacy or intentionally building up a “Full Inheritance”.
+But outside of family vacations, I don’t spend nearly as much time or money on planning our family’s legacy or intentionally building up a full inheritance.